Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL)~\cite{Bertsekas:RLandOC:19, Sutton:IntroRL:18} is a machine-learning paradigm in which an intelligent ``agent'' interacts with its environment to determine an optimal policy that minimizes the cumulative cost/loss associated with its ``actions.''
-Typically, RL models the environment as a Markov decision process (MDP)~\cite{Bertsekas:RLandOC:19}, thereby furnishing a rigorous mathematical framework for addressing arduous sequential decision-making problems that arise in numerous real-world domains, including robotics, wireless communications, data mining, and bioinformatics~\cite{Bertsekas:RLandOC:19}.
+By modeling the environment as a Markov decision process (MDP)~\cite{Bertsekas:RLandOC:19}, RL furnishes a rigorous mathematical framework for sequential-making problems in complex domains such as robotics, wireless communications, data mining, and bioinformatics~\cite{Bertsekas:RLandOC:19}.

 To determine an optimal policy, RL strategies generally aim to estimate the value or loss (Q-function) corresponding to the selection of a particular action in a given state, using feedback obtained from the environment (\cref{fig:dp}).
 Classical methods such as Q-learning~\cite{watkins92Qlearning} and state-action-reward-state-action (SARSA)~\cite{singh00sarsa} estimate Q-functions via lookup tables that store Q-values for every possible state-action pair.
 Although effective in environments with discrete and small-scale state-action spaces, these tabular approaches become computationally prohibitive in practical settings characterized by continuous or large-scale state-action spaces.
 To mitigate this limitation, significant attention has been devoted to the development of RL algorithms that leverage (typically non-linear) models to approximate Q-functions~\cite{Bertsekas:RLandOC:19}.